 Kimberlee B. Hobizal, DPM, MHA, FACFAS

 Third year – 2 residents

-- Conference and travel allowance $2000 and 5 days for each year beginning in the second year
+- Conference and travel allowance $2000/year and 5 days for each year

 - 3 Interview days in third year